Clint Bolick: Other

 Bolick has authored and co-authored numerous other paperbacks, ebooks and audiobooks.

 Awards

-In 2006, he won one of the four Bradley Prizes given that year.
+In 2006, he won one of the four Bradley Prizes.
 The Bradley Prize included a one-time $250,000 stipend.
 He is currently a Research Fellow at Stanford University's Hoover Institution.
 American Lawyer magazine named him one of three Lawyers of the Year in 2003.
 In 2009, Legal Times included him in their list of the "90 greatest Washington lawyers of the past 30 years".

 Personal life

-Bolick is married to Arizona State Senator Shawnna Bolick.
+Bolick is married to Arizona State Representative Shawnna Bolick.
 They have two children.